kitnerboy/termux-sms-to-telegram/README.md

 * **Security:** This script involves handling sensitive data (SMS messages) and your Telegram bot token.
 Ensure your Termux environment is secure and that you keep your bot token confidential.
 Anyone with your bot token can send messages from your bot.
 * **Termux-boot Reliability:** Termux-boot's reliability can vary depending on the Android version and device.
 If the script doesn't start automatically on boot, you may need to consult the Termux documentation or community for troubleshooting tips.
 Make sure Termux is excluded from any battery optimizations.
-* **Error Handling:** The script includes basic error handling for the `curl` command.
+* **Error Handling:** The script includes very basic error handling.
 You may want to enhance the error handling to make it more robust.
-For example, you could add retry logic or send an error message to Telegram.
 * **Resource Usage:** The script runs in an infinite loop, which may consume some battery and system resources.
 Consider adjusting the sleep interval if necessary.
 * **Customization:** You can customize the message format, add more information from the SMS data, or modify the script to suit your specific needs.
 * **SMS Ordering:** SMS messages are not guaranteed to arrive in order.
 This script processes them based on their internal ID, which *usually* corresponds to the order of arrival, but there might be edge cases where the order is not strictly preserved.